-The short answer is yes.
-The longer answer is that it depends on if the material is degrading, when it was made, if it has been in a crash, and if there are any cracks or defects showing.
+Do bike helmets expire, and if so, when?
+The short answer is yes, bike helmets do expire.
+The longer answer is that it depends on the material, when it was made, if it has been in a crash, and if there are any cracks or defects showing.
+It doesn’t matter whether it is a mountain bike helmet, motorcycle helmet or road bike helmet, the rules still apply.

 How long should a helmet last?

-The Snell Foundation, which determines the safety ratings of helmets in the US, came up with the number of 5 years.
-This is based on the facts that the materials will begin to degrade over time, and that over the 5 years, the helmet will come in contact with chemicals that gradually degrade the helmet.
-This includes sunlight, sunblock, hair oils etc. Additionally, new technologies in helmets are upgrading every year, so one helmet from this year will be safer from the same helmet in the previous year.
+The Snell Foundation, which determines the safety ratings of bike helmets in the US, came up with the number of 5 years.
+This is based on the facts that the materials will begin to degrade over time.
+And that over the 5 years, the helmet will come in contact with chemicals that gradually degrade the helmet.
+This includes sunlight, sunblock, hair oils etc. Additionally, new technologies in helmets are upgrading every year.
+So a bike helmet from this year will be safer from the same model helmet in the previous year.

 Additionally, this doesn’t mean that any given helmet will last 5 years.
 There are a number of signs that your helmet should be replaced.